eResearchSandpit/swcmeethpc/03-preparing.md

 Note that we have effectively chained the `ssh` sessions: our computer connects to the login node, and the login node connects to the build node.

-We are still in the same user space, since both the login node and the build node have access to the same file system:
+We are still in the same user space, since both the login node and the build node have access to the same file system on the network - both computers can see the exact same files:
 ```
 [user@build-sb ~]$ pwd
 ```